taw/etwng/luac/README.md

 I'd generally recommend using unluac.jar, as it can handle wider range of .luac files, and doesn't require compilation.

-The older luadec is a hacked lua 5.0 decompiler, and since Total War games use lua 5.1, it can sadly can only handle simpler .luac files.
+The older luadec is a hacked lua 5.0 decompiler, and since Total War games use lua 5.1, it can sadly only handle simpler .luac files.

 ## Usage of unluac.jar